Our Team

 Chicago, Illinois

-Laura was diagnosed with fibrolamellar in 2019 at the age 25.
-She recieved multiple surgeries and completed two years of immunochemotherapy treatment.
-Today, she shows “no evidence of disease” and credits the support of FibroFighters with helping her get to where she is today.
-Laura is thrilled to be a part of the FibroFighters team as a Patient Advocate.
-She hopes to foster a strong patient community and empower all fighters to find the best treatment plan for them.
-She manages the website, social media accounts, and hosts monthly patient-only virtual meet up groups.
+Today she remains “no evidence of disease” and credits the support of the FibroFighters Foundation with helping her get to where she is today.
+Laura is thrilled to be a part of the Foundation as a Patient Advocate.
+She believes in the power of community engagement and education and hopes to foster a strong patient community.
+She manages the website, edits the newsletter, and hosts patient-only virtual meet ups.

 Terra Goudge